jlgrock/docker.jboss-eap/README.md

 - **1GB** is the **standard** memory size.
 You should up that for production according to your needs.

-# How to Build a new Version
+# How to get the image

+You can either download the image from a docker registry or build it yourself.

+## Building the Image

 * [Download JBoss EAP](http://www.jboss.org/products/eap/download/)
 * Put the file in the local `install_files` directory
 * Update the VERSION file